(Click the character infographic to download.)

 Lord Capulet (a.k.a.
-Capulet) is the father of Juliet.
+Capulet) is Juliet's daddy.
 At first, he seems like a pretty good dad.
-When Paris comes sniffing around for thirteen-year-old Juliet's hand in marriage, Capulet puts him of, citing Juliet's young age and even suggesting that he'd like his daughter to marry for "love" (1.2.2-3).
-This, by the way, is pretty uncommon in Shakespeare's plays.
-Most fathers (like Baptista Minola in The Taming of the Shrew) broker marriages like business deals, without ever consulting their daughters.
+When Paris comes sniffing around for thirteen-year-old Juliet's hand in marriage, Capulet puts him off, citing Juliet's young age and even suggesting that he'd like his daughter to marry for "love" (1.2).
+But Lord Capulet doesn't play the good father for long.
+Paris eventually wears him down, but Lord Capulet isn't too happy when Juliet refuses to marry him.

-Lord Capulet's relationship with his wife is also up for debate.
-Lady Capulet is probably much younger than he, since she was married to him when she was about twelve years old.
-Needless to say, this age difference seems to have caused some tension in their marriage.
-"Too soon marred are those so early made [wives]," he tells Paris, clearly referencing his own wife (1.2.3).
+About that wife, anyway: Lady Capulet is probably much younger than he, since she was married to him when she was about twelve years old.
+This age difference seems to have caused some tension in their marriage.
+"Too soon marred are those so early made [wives]," he tells Paris, clearly referencing his own wife (1.2.13).Lord Capulet's Timeline